-You can directly remove, or add new, tags in the Tags control box.
+Tags used with a specific record are shown on the corresponding details page for a record.
+You can directly remove, or add new, tags in the Tags text field.

 Clicking on the

-On list pages, click on the Tags icon and enter a tag to filter using that specific tag.
+On list reports, click on the Tags icon and enter a tag to filter using that specific tag.

 You can optionally "Show records with tags" or records without the tag by un-checking the option.

-Filtering a report by tags, and then using the Make mass changes feature to modify all of those records, can be a powerful technique for working with your auction data.
+Filtering Reports With Tags then using the Mass Changes function to modify all of those filtered records can be a powerful technique for working with your auction data.